mikeizbicki/lab-transactions/README.md

 > **NOTE:**
 > The `psql` command above is running directly on the lambda server and not inside the container.
 > The long url passed into `psql` tells psql how to connect to the database inside the container.
-> Previously, this we were running psql inside the container using a command like
+> Previously, we were running psql inside the container using a command like
 > ```
 > $ docker-compose exec pg psql
 > ```